 There are no unlimited deals if you opt for a no-contract plan.
-NBN 25 comes as standard, with speed boosts available from $20 a month extra.
+NBN 25 comes as standard on the 100GB plan, while NBN 50 is standard on the 1000GB plan, with speed boosts available from $20 a month extra.
 PAYG call rates apply on Casual plans with rates from 30c a minute for national calls.

 Amaysim No Contract NBN Plans